Top 10 Considerations Before Installing a Steam Shower

 To help you out, we've compiled this list of the top 10 things to consider before installing a steam shower so you can relax and fully enjoy your first steam.

 What To Consider Before Installing A Steam Shower

 1. Easy Access To The Necessary Utilities For The Steam Generator

 For starters, you need to make sure your steam generator will have access to plumbing and electricity.
-Plumbing connections include a water line to the steam generator; a steam line from the generator to the steam room; and a drain line.
-Specify 240 volts with a dedicated circuit breaker for the electrical supply.
+Plumbing connections include a water line to the steam generator, a steam line from the generator to the steam room, and a drain line from the generator.
+You will need 240 volts with a dedicated circuit breaker for the electrical supply.

 >> See How to Select a Steam System.

 >> See Home Steam Showers 101